Humayra98/comp3040-A3-API-description/Group04_v1.A3.md

 ## Endpoint with Parameters

-1. api/json/all- This is going to display all slurpee stores' data in Manitoba.
+1. api/json/all- This is going to display all slurpee stores' data located in Manitoba.

 2. api/json/search- This endpoint has 3 parameters.
 This request will return most popular 7 eleven data based on these parameters listed below.